Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Introduction

 \paragraph{Organization:} The rest of the paper is organized as follows.
-Sections \ref{sec:notation-inid} and \ref{sec:main-inid} introduce the formal setup and state the main theoretical results, respectively.
-Section \ref{subsec:motivation-inid} discusses several concrete examples of potential applications. \cref{sec:auxiliary-inid} presents the two key building blocks of the proofs of main results, and the proofs of main results are in \cref{sec:Proof-main-results-inid}. \cref{sec:proof_application} provides the proof of an auxiliary result (\cref{lem:gluing_separable_array}) for Gaussian approximation of the high-dimensional separately exchangeable arrays.
+Sections \ref{sec:notation-inid} and \ref{sec:main-inid} introduce the formal setup and state the main theoretical results, respectively. \cref{sec:main_maximal} provides two maximal inequalities for high-dimensional general order $U$-statistics from i.n.i.d.~observations and an evaluation on the maximum of high-dimensional bilinear form, which may be of independent interest.
+Section \ref{subsec:motivation-inid} discusses several concrete examples of potential applications. \cref{sec:auxiliary-inid} presents the key building blocks of the proofs of main results, and the proofs of main results are in \cref{sec:Proof-main-results-inid}. \cref{sec:proof_application} provides the proof of an auxiliary result (\cref{lem:gluing_separable_array}) for Gaussian approximation of the high-dimensional separately exchangeable arrays used in \cref{exm:separate}.
 In \cref{sec:proof-auxiliary-inid}, we prove the auxiliary results.